PLKGIT/node-sql-store/README.md

 Bootcamp Homework #10

 ## Overview
 This project creates an Amazon-like storefront and application using Node and MySQL.
 The app takes in orders from customers and depletes stock from the store's inventory.
-It will also track product sales across the store's department and provide a summary of the highest-grossing departments in the store.
+The app includes a component that allows a manager to manage inventory.
+It also a supervisor to track product sales across the store's departments and provide a summary of the highest-grossing store departments.

 ### Features
-TBD.
+1. bamazonCustomer.js
+  * On launch, displays available products for sale
+  * Allows customers to purchase available products
+  * Allows customers to display available products for sale
+2. bamazonManager.js
+  * Allows managers to display available products for sale
+  * Allows managers to find products with low inventory (fewer than 5 in stock)
+  * Allows managers to add to a product's inventory
+  * Allows managers to add products
+3. bamazonSupervisor.js
+  * Allows supervisors to view product sales by Department
+  * Allows supervisors to create new Departments

 ### Technologies Used
   * Node JS v12.13.0
   * Inquirer Node Package Manager (NPM) v7.0.4
   * MySQL NPM v2.18.1
-  * Table NPM v5.4.6
+  * CLI-Table NPM v3.1

 ### Using MyStore
-TBD.
+Use the following commands to launch the Customer, Manager, and Supervisor components of the MyStore application:
+* node bamazonCustomer
+* node bamazonManager
+* node bamazonSupervisor

 ### MyStore Results
 MyStore is a command line application; accordingly, it cannot be run in a web browser.
 See below for a video demonstrating the working application.